Robb-S/plainlist/details.md

 When you add a new list in hierarchical mode, it will be added to the category that is  currently displayed.
 However, in order to add a new list in flat mode, I needed to create a special "uncategorized" category.
 This category is hidden when it is empty, so users who only use hierarchical mode will never see it.
 Likewise, users who only use flat mode will also never see it, since they won't see any categories.

 If you switch from flat mode to hierarchical mode after adding new lists, those lists will appear in the "uncategorized" category, although they can be easily moved to other categories.
-The uncategorized category will always appear at the bottom of the list of categories, and it's not draggable, so its sort order will never change.
+The uncategorized category will always appear at the bottom of the list of categories, and it's not draggable, so its sort order will never change relative to other categories.

 ## UI - icon buttons